TEMPLE: Incentivizing Temporal Understanding of Video Large Language Models via Progressive Pre-SFT Alignment: Related Work

-Building upon early efforts to integrate visual understanding into powerful language models~\cite{liu2023llava,liu2023llava15,zhu2023minigpt4}, current Video LLMs typically consist of three key components: a visual encoder, a multimodal projector, and a language model~\cite{video-llm-survey}.
-The visual encoder processes video frames into patchified feature sequences, which are then transformed by the multimodal projector into discrete visual tokens.
-These visual tokens, along with text tokens, serve as inputs to the language model, enabling it to generate textual responses conditioned on video content.
-Efforts to improve video LLMs have largely followed two main directions.
-One approach focuses on expanding the scale and improving the quality of video datasets~\cite{llava-video-sft,chen2024sharegpt4video,internvl2.5}, often through the use of external annotation tools and proprietary LLMs to generate detailed captions.
-Another direction aims to extend the applicability of Video LLMs by enabling them to handle long-duration videos~\cite{zhang2024longva,timechat,ren-etal-2023-testa}, high-resolution content~\cite{Qwen2VL,Qwen2.5VL,minicpmv,li2024llava}, or streaming video inputs~\cite{streamingbench}.
-In contrast, our work addresses a more fundamental challenge in video LLMs: the acquisition of temporal knowledge.
+\paragraph{Video Large Languge Models} builds upon early efforts to integrate visual understanding into powerful language models~\cite{liu2023llava,liu2023llava15,zhu2023minigpt4}, typically consisting of three key components: a visual encoder, a multimodal projector, and a language model~\cite{video-llm-survey}.
+This design enables the model to perform video understanding by generating textual responses conditioned on the video input.
+Efforts to improve Video LLMs include expanding the scale and improving the quality of video datasets~\cite{llava-video-sft,chen2024sharegpt4video,internvl2.5,DBLP:journals/corr/abs-2506-03569}, and extending the applicability of Video LLMs by enabling them to handle long-duration videos~\cite{zhang2024longva,timechat,ren-etal-2023-testa}, high-resolution content~\cite{Qwen2VL,Qwen2.5VL,minicpmv,li2024llava}, or streaming video inputs~\cite{streamingbench}.
+In contrast, our work addresses a more fundamental challenge in Video LLMs: the acquisition of temporal knowledge.
 Prior studies have frequently highlighted the deficiency of these models in capturing fine-grained temporal structure, which we directly tackle through our proposed approach.